genesiscommunitysuccess/docs/docs/02_database/01_fields-tables-views/02_tables/02_tables-advanced.md

     - advanced
 ---

-## Sequences
+There are two keywords that enable you to define a field that automatically generates a sequence number ways (such as you would need for identifying a new trade or a new order):

+- `autoIncrement` which simply generates an integer value in sequence
+- `sequence`, which generates either a [UUID](https://www.uuidtools.com/what-is-uuid) or a value in a Genesis format (see below), depending on the database technology you are using

 :::info
-It is recommended that you use `AUTO INCREMENT` fields rather than sequences.
+For all new development, we recommended that you use `autoIncrement` fields rather than sequences.
 :::

+## Default format when using sequence

-Sequences allow a combination of auto-generated sequential numbers and parameters defined in your application's System definition.
+When you use the keyword `sequence` to generate sequence numbers, the value generated is actually a combination of sequence number and other parameters defined in your application's System definition.
 For example, a table with the field `TRADE_ID` defined as:

 ```kotlin
 table (name = "TRADE", id = 2000) {